AtomikkuSan/NotSoSimpleConstruction/Readme.md

 # Not So SimpleConstruction
 [Not So SimpleConstruction]() addon.
-Adds Mallet, Survey Stake, Recycler, Disposable Pad, Orbital Dock and Control Reference; and turns Cupola module to Survey Station..
+Adds Mallet, Survey Stake, Recycler, Disposable Pad, Orbital Dock and Control Reference; and turns Cupola module to Survey Station.
+Optional patch included to add Survey Station to all crewed command parts (read file for instructions).

 #### Installation Directions
 - Use CKAN